How to create traceability in the fashion industry

 Certificates, test reports and information from manufacturers can be shared via email and personal databases, but without a centralized solution, keeping track of all information quickly becomes a complicated task.

 On the contrary, a collaborative PLM system automatically maintains an overview of suppliers and information, which removes the complexity of juggling with data in multiple systems.
 In that way, PLM creates compliance through full transparency of updated product data that is accessible for all stakeholders.

-In conclusion, Excel requires a lot of work to develop a structured way of maintaining data in the supply chain.
-Working manually in Excel, emails and personal databases means that data sharing and accessibility becomes more complicated and can result in errors and mistakes that damage the fashion brands’ traceability making it difficult to live up to a sustainable strategy.
+Working manually in Excel, emails and personal databases means that sharing your data sharing is more complicated.
+This results in errors and mistakes that damage will damage your brands’ traceability strategy and makes it difficult to live up to your sustainable goals.

-With a PLM system, companies can make sure that data is automatically structured, always updated, easy to share and accessible for everyone at all times.
-PLM makes it faster and less costly to deploy a traceability strategy and can contribute to the superior desire of running a sustainable fashion company.
+With PLM make sure that your data is automatically structured, always updated, easy to share and accessible for everyone at all times.
+PLM helps you build an affordable traceability strategy.